apache/cassandra/doc/source/new/virtualtables.rst

   127.0.0.1 | 50630 |            ready |        null |           null | localhost |                4 |            70 |             null |       False |         null | anonymous

  (2 rows)

+Some examples of how ``clients`` can be used are:

+- To find applications using old incompatible versions of   drivers before upgrading and with nodetool   enableoldprotocolversions and nodetool   disableoldprotocolversions during upgrades.
+- To identify clients sending too many requests.
+- To find if SSL is enabled during the migration to and from   ssl.

 The virtual tables may be described with ``DESCRIBE`` statement.
 The DDL listed however cannot be run to create a virtual table.
 As an example describe the ``system_views.clients`` virtual table.